The Engaged Dad: Workshop for Fathers · 6 June 2026 · Lausanne · CHF 200 Register here

 Quiet can also be the beginning of emotional disappearance.

-Once distance takes hold, it feeds itself:
+Once distance takes hold, it begins to organise the relationship.

 Small bids go unnoticed.